 We acknowledge that this 'self-selected' sample group may potentially bias the survey results, particularly as some of these respondents were economically dependent on Akaroa (i.e., they worked in the town) or were those most keen to 'have their say' (i.e., often expressing the strongest views).
+The authors acknowledge that this could arguably be said of any respondent.
 To isolate any potential bias, however, the majority of results are reported by sample group.

-The questionnaire
+3.2 The questionnaire